The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 Yes, the Great Glen Way is totally safe.
 The trails are quite straight forward and there is very little difference in altitude.
 The biggest challenge during the Great Glen Way is the weather.
 It is well known that the climate in Scotland isn't the best and chances are that it will rain during your Great Glen Way trek.
 The key is knowing that it will happen and being prepared for when it does, so make sure to carry a waterproof jacket and an extra pair of socks with you.

 When it comes to the direction, the most popular option is walking the route from south to north and ending at Inverness.
-The signs, however, point in both directions so you can also do it from north to south.
+The Great Glen Way is well-signposted in both directions so you can also do it from north to south.
 The signs are clearly marked with the Great Glen Way logo.
 The path is perfectly laid out and very well signposted.
 The Great Glen Way trail is very clear, there is no possibility of getting lost.

 Scottish Emergency Number: 999